AlicanAkkus/microservice-docker/README.md

 # microservice-docker

+We're use Java 11 and Spring Boot 2.1.3.RELEASE version.

 We have 4 modules.
 2 of these module for infrastructure such as config and discovery server.

 Each module has its own Dockerfile and env. files.
 Env. files contains a ip, port and other settings.
 We will pass these to spring boot app.